San Jose Youth Symphony: Concert Orchestra

-The Concert Orchestra, currently conducted by Ryo Fukuda, is one of the two full orchestras in SJYS, with the other being the Philharmonic.
+The Concert Orchestra, currently conducted by Scott Homer, is one of the two full orchestras in SJYS, with the other being the Philharmonic.
 It is an intermediate-level ensemble with a mission of providing its musicians with a firsthand experience of playing in a full orchestra.
 Unlike the Philharmonic, the Concert Orchestra does not embark on international tours, but it still has its own unofficial Concerto Competition within the orchestra.

 Several conductors have led the Concert Orchestra over the course of SJYS, and many of these conductors have gone on to successfully pursue other musical careers.
-Ben Jones, who conducted the Concert Orchestra from 2007–2009, joined the Grammy award-winning men's choir, Chanticleer.
+Ben Jones, who conducted the Concert Orchestra from 2007 to 2009, joined the Grammy award-winning men's choir, Chanticleer.

-Avant Flute Choir
+Avant & Avancé Flute Choirs

-The Flute Choir is the only ensemble in SJYS dedicated solely to one instrument.
-It has been conducted by professional flutist Teresa Orozco-Petersen since it was created.
-In the eight years it has existed, the Flute Choir has grown from 11 to nearly 30 members.
-The repertoire consists of both classical pieces arranged for flute ensembles and modern pieces covering genres such as jazz, pop, and ethnic.
+The Avant & Avancé Flute Choirs are one of the ensembles dedicated to solely one instrument.
+The repertoire played by the Avancé Flute Choir is a little harder than ones of the Avant Flute Choir.
+Usually, members progress from one to another as their skill level increases.
+Currently conducted by Sarah Benton, the Flute Choirs have grown from 11 to 34 members.
+The repertoire consists of both classical pieces arranged for flute ensembles, and modern pieces covering genres such as jazz, pop, and ethnic.
 Members are often encouraged to play alto flute or bass flute for these pieces.